sgsokol/influx/doc/manual.rst

 Additional tools
 ----------------

-Tools described in this section are not strictly necessary for running ``influx_s`` and calculate the fluxes.
+Tools described in this section are not strictly necessary for running ``influx_s`` and calculating the fluxes.
 But in some cases, they can facilitate the task of tracking and solving potential problems in FTBL preparation and usage.

+Most of the utilities produce an output written on standard output or in a file who's name is derived from the input file name.
+This latter situation is signaled with a phrase "The output redirection is optional" and in the usage examples the output redirection is taken in square brackets ``[> output.txt]`` which obviously should be omitted if an actual redirection is required.
+Such behavior is particularly useful for drag-and-drop usage.

 ftbl2xgmml: cytoscape view
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once a valid FTBL file is generated, a user can visualize a graph representing his metabolic network in `Cytoscape <http://www.cytoscape.org>`_ program.
 To produce necessary graph files, user can run::

- $ ftbl2xgmml.py mynetwork
+ $ ftbl2xgmml.py mynetwork[.ftbl] [> mynetwotk.xgmml]

 or drag and drop ``mynetwork.ftbl`` icon on ``ftbl2xgmml.py`` icon.

+The output redirection is optional.

-This will produce a file in XGMML format ``mynetwork.xgmml`` in the directory of ``mynetwork.ftbl``:
+This will produce a file in the XGMML format ``mynetwork.xgmml`` in the directory of ``mynetwork.ftbl``:

 Once a generated file ``mynetwork.ftbl`` is imported in cytoscape, a user can use one of automatic cytoscape layouts or edit node's disposition in the graph by hand.
+For those who use `CySBML <http://apps.cytoscape.org/apps/cysbml>`_ plugin, a saving of a particular layout in a file can be practical for later applying it to a new network.

-Graphical conventions used in the generated XGMML are following:
+Graphical conventions used in the generated XGMML are the following:
  - metabolite are presented as rounded square nodes;
  - simple (one to one) reaction are represented by simple edges;
  - condensing and/or splitting reactions are represented by edges converging and/or diverging from additional almost invisible node having a label with the reaction name;